system76/tech-docs/src/models/thelio-mira-b1.0/repairs.md

 7. After inserting the new GPU into its slot, connect the power cables.
     - The maximum number of power cables are preinstalled in your system, but some may be tied back using velcro if the system shipped with less than two GPUs.
 8. Once all GPUs are installed, replace the side GPU brace, back PCIe bracket, and top case.
-    - The side GPU brace includes screws to adjust for the hight of the graphics cards (highlighted green below) and the depth of the graphics cards (highlighted blue.)
+    - The side GPU brace includes screws to adjust for the height of the graphics cards (highlighted green below) and the depth of the graphics cards (highlighted blue.)

 ![GPU brace screws](./img/gpu-brace-adjustment-screws.webp)